 To get Amazon Prime, you must first have an account for Amazon.
 If you don't, our How to Create an Amazon Account tutorial will show you how to make one.

 When you first sign up for Amazon Prime, you will be given a 30-day free trial of the service.
 After that, you will be charged a subscription fee, which will last you until the same day next year.
 At that time, if you have not cancelled your Amazon Prime subscription, your subscription will renew, and you will be charged the subscription fee again.

-As long as you are subscribed to Amazon Prime, you will be able to access the various benefits of Amazon Prime.
-As soon as you cancel your subscription to Amazon Prime, you will lose these benefits, but you will no longer have to pay the annual subscription fee.
+As long as you are subscribed to Amazon Prime, you will be able to access the various benefits of it.
+As soon as you cancel your subscription, you will lose these benefits, but you will no longer have to pay the annual subscription fee.